pedro-abundio-wang/deep-learning/docs/blogs/handsigns.md

 ## **Problem Setup**

-We use images from deeplearning.ai’s SIGNS dataset that you have used in one of [Course 2](https://www.coursera.org/learn/deep-neural-network)’s programming assignment.
 Each image from this dataset is a picture of a hand making a sign that represents a number between 1 and 6.
 It is 1080 training images and 120 test images.
 In our example, we use images scaled down to size `64x64`.

 ## **Making a PyTorch Dataset**